rezich/Enumerated_Array/README.md

 number_of_falcons := bird_counts[Bird.FALCON];
 bird_counts[Bird.HAWK] += 1;
 ```
 For very verbose enum names, though, this can become unwieldy.
-To help with this, `Enumerated_Array`'s backing array is contained inside of a `union`, along with a `using`'d anonymous `struct` containing members matching each `enum` name -- you can use these members to access the array element directly:
+To help with this, `Enumerated_Array`'s backing array is `#place`d into a `using`'d anonymous `struct` containing members matching each `enum` name -- you can use these members to access the array element directly:
 ```jai
 number_of_falcons := bird_counts.FALCON;
 bird_counts.HAWK += 1;
 ```
-Unlike other implementations, `Enumerated_Array` correctly handles `enum`s with more than one name corresponding to a single value, and also "sparse" `enum`s with some values omitted between other values.
+Unlike other implementations, `Enumerated_Array` correctly handles `enum`s with more than one name corresponding to a single value, and also “sparse” `enum`s with some values omitted between other values.

-If more than one `enum` name corresponds to a single value, then the values `struct` within the `union` will contain a nested `union` containing all names for that value -- so you can access that element of the array "by member name" using any of the possible `enum` names that map to that value.
+If more than one `enum` name corresponds to a single value, then the `values` `struct` will contain a nested `union` containing all names for that value -- so you can access that element of the array “by member name” using any of the possible `enum` names that map to that value.

 For example, given the following `enum`:
 ```jai